ShahidaBegumSheik/DoctorsClinic_FastAPI_App/README.md

         JWT_SECRET=test-secret

 5. Run Tests
-     From project root:
+     While the app is running, open another terminal window and run the tests from project root:

         pytest -q

-6. Check test data in pgAdmin
+7. Check test data in pgAdmin
        - open mydb_tests
        - look at tables: users, doctors, patients
        - rows would have been created by tests